West Bengal Minority Development and Finance Corporation

-West Bengal Minority Minority Development Corporation (WBMDFC) is a government office to help backwards minority groups.
+West Bengal Minority Minority Development Corporation (WBMDFC) is a government office to help religious minority groups.
 It is controlled by the Government of West Bengal.

+History

 WBMDFC was established in 1996 as a result of the West Bengal Act XVIII of 1995 with the purpose of providing economic welfare, scholarships, vocational training, mass awareness and career counseling for religious minority groups (e.g. Muslims, Christians, Buddhists, Sikhs, Jains, Parsees, etc.).